Proposal: migration of Parabola infrastructure over to a self-hosted instance of SourceHut

 One potential issue for the moment is that SourceHut does not officially label itself as "stable" although it's been in development and has been used daily by hundreds of projects for years.

-RE: Proposal: migration of Parabola infrastructure over to a self-hosted instance of SourceHut - bill-auger - 7 months ago -
+RE: Proposal: migration of Parabola infrastructure over to a self-hosted instance of SourceHut - bill-auger - almost 2 years ago -

 parabola users can already contribute to abslibre on the pagure forge - if a significant number of people start contributing to it, the plan was always to self-host an instance eventually